Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \newpage

 # Conclusion

 In this work, we presented Bayesian Optimization (BO) workflow for robust production optimization.
-First, a 1-D toy case was considered to illustrate the workflow better and expand the workflow's detail.
+First, a 1-D problem case was considered to illustrate the workflow better and explain the workflow's detail.
 Then, the workflow was tested for production optimization of the 3-D synthetic reservoir model.

 We conclude that the BO has a high potential for the problem where the objective function is expensive to evaluate.
-This is often the case in production optimization, where hundred(s) of geological realizations are considered to represent uncertainty in objective function.
+This is often the case in production optimization, where a hundred(s) of geological realizations represent uncertainty in the objective function.
 Compared with other commonly used methods like PSO or GA, BO tries to build a probabilistic model of objective function.
 This probabilistic model is used to think strategically and pick the next point for evaluation sequentially.
-The selection of the next point for evaluation in other population-based methods is based on random sampling, wherein BO, as a utility function, is defined, and the point with maximum utility is selected for a new evaluation.
+Utilizing the probabilistic model and having a consistent policy to select the next point leads BO to need expensive forward evaluation a few times less than GA and PSO.

 In this work, the main goal was to provide evidence of the applicability of BO for robust optimization.
-The problem size considered was relatively medium dimension problem.
+The field cases problem considered was a relatively medium dimension size.
 However, given the potential benefits of workflow presented in this work, we would like to encourage researchers to apply the BO to the high-dimensional optimization problem.
 Future work could explore the use of BO for joint optimization of well location and well control.
-The joint problem will naturally lead to a high-dimensional problem where it would be useful to see BO performance when there are some inequality constraints (typical in placement problems) as well.
+The joint problem will naturally lead to a high-dimensional problem.
+It would be helpful to see BO performance when there are some inequality constraints (typical in placement problems) as well.
 Finally, on the theory side, the BO with a non-myopic policy in sequential data gathering will also lead to more efficiency in the performance of BO is worth having a look at.

 \newpage